thehonestscoop/site/content/docs/lemma chain/account.md

 `GET https://lemma-chain.thehonestscoop.com/accounts/:name`

 All references owned by the `:name` will be listed provided that account owner is currently [authenticated]({{< relref "authentication.md" >}}) for the request.
-If the owner is not authenticated, the `email` information will not be revealed.
-Only `searchable` references will be listed.
+If the owner is not authenticated, the `email` information will not be revealed and only `searchable` references will be listed.

 An example response: